 A full list of my publications and work in progress can be found here.

-I am currently Professor of Popular Music in the Department of Music
+I am currently Professor of Popular Music in the School of Arts (Music)

 from the University of Southampton and a Masters' in Composition from the